Skip to content

 Pride of accomplishment

 If you've ever done it, you know that changing your own brakes feels like a real accomplishment.
-You can't help but feel like you're in control and saving money, the environment and the universe when you do it yourself.
+When you do it yourself, you feel like you're in control and saving money, the environment, and the universe.
 This feeling of pride is hard to beat!

 Caliper and rotor